astrahalora/Growthgenier/README.md

 - custom 404 Page not found
 - custom logo designed with LeonardoAi
 - easy navigation with react-router-dom
-- MongoBD server connection and custom API
+- MongoBD server connection for data
-- main image designed and drawn by **astrahalora**
+- profile growth tracker
+- project list
 - loading page (with icon from Pixabay)

 ## Technologies